 This holiday, consider traveling less.
-This could look like going to fewer parties or activities.
-Stick with events involving your closest family and friends only.
+This could definitely look like going to fewer parties or activities.
+Also, it can be sticking with events involving your closest family and friends only.
 Make sure the activities you’re traveling to fit in with your focus and goals for this Christmas.

 Want to learn more about living a simple life?
 Maybe you want to live more intentionally or find easier ways to do things.
 Be sure to learn how you can get started today!

 If you say yes to everything that comes up, you will be just as stressed this Christmas as any other.
 Go back to the hard questions listed above and ask yourself if the activity is something that you really want to take part in.

 Also, be sure to have some phrases ready to go when someone invites you to something or asks you to help with this or that.
 For example, let me check my calendar and I’ll get back to you, or my schedule is already filled for this holiday season.

 While you’re saying no, you may also need to say no to things you’ve always done in the past.
 Have you sent out Christmas cards every year?
 Maybe it’s time to cut that out if it’s not a high priority.
 Maybe you usually cook an amazing Christmas dinner with all the sides.
 Instead, you could try only serving everyone’s favorite sides and cutting out some others.